UW-Macrostrat/map-ingestion/README.md

    + any other relevant source materials (maps, pamphlets, map descriptions, readme, etc.)

 ### 7. Secure copy this new folder to teststrata:
+Before copying the folder to teststrata, make sure permissions on it are correctly set:

+`
+chmod -R 777 [folder]
+`

-Push folder to teststrata in terminal:
+Next, push the folder to teststrata in terminal:

+`
-`scp -P 2200 -r [path] collaborator@teststrata.geology.wisc.edu:/users/collaborator`
+scp -P 2200 -r [folder] collaborator@teststrata.geology.wisc.edu:/Users/collaborator
+`

 ### 8. Fill out all fields for source issue